Enabling Predictive Maintenance in Industry 4.0 with MQTT and Edge Computing

 MQTT has gained in popularity when it comes to enterprise IIoT strategy.
 In a survey conducted by IIoT World in 2022, MQTT was the clear winner when it came to data movement tools essential to fulfilling an IIoT strategy.

 Check out the article, 5 Benefits of Using MQTT for IIoT in Tracking and Analyzing Unplanned Manufacturing Downtime, which explains the benefits that MQTT, Sparkplug and Edge Computing provide in enabling the data for use cases like Predictive Maintenance.
+Also, checkout Reducing Downtime with Anomaly Detection and Edge Analytics to explore how Edge Analytics and MQTT can help with predictive maintenance and reducing downtime.

 Get the Data Needed for Predictive Maintenance